vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 ## Result and conclusion

-In this article, we looked at how easy it is to use ODBC to access a Snowflake database for both reading and writing.
-We noted that as long as the throughput is not unreasonably large, it's much easier to use SQL `INSERT` statements, rather than the traditional method of uploading through a file-based interface.
+You just saw how easy it is to use ODBC to access a Snowflake database for both reading and writing.
+And remember that for uploading data---as long as the throughput is not unreasonably large---it's much easier to use SQL `INSERT` statements, rather than the traditional method of uploading data through a file-based interface.

-Remember to secure the credentials in the connection string, monitor warehouse usage to avoid unexpected costs, and leverage Snowflake roles to restrict access to only the tables required by the Peakboard application.
+Make sure to secure the credentials in your connection string, monitor warehouse usage to avoid unexpected costs, and leverage Snowflake roles to restrict access to only the tables that are required by the Peakboard application.